 Rejecting A Rental Applicant: The Do's and Dont's

-UPDATE - APRIL 15, 2016 ---- Please review my April 15, 2016 blog post on HUD's new guidance regarding the consideration of a rental applicant's criminal history in the screening process as it may impact or alter the information in this blog post.
+UPDATE - APRIL 15, 2016 ---- Please review my April 15, 2016 blog post on HUD's new guidance regarding the consideration of a rental applicant's criminal history in the screening process, as it may impact or alter the information in this blog post.

 So how does a landlord go about giving an applicant the ol' rejection?
 In most areas of Wisconsin, a landlord is not required to provide a reason for denying a rental applicant.
-While this may not seem "fair" - it is legal -- in most areas of Wisconsin.
+While this may not seem "fair,” it is legal -- in most areas of Wisconsin.

-CAVEAT: Those of you that have read my prior posts know of my fondness for the city of Madison and Dane County -- sarcasm intended.
-Well you guessed it, Dane County and "Mad-Town" are a little different in that they require landlords to provide a rejected applicant with an explanation for denying them rental -- and the explanation must be in writing.
+CAVEAT: Those of you who have read my prior posts know of my fondness for the city of Madison and Dane County -- sarcasm intended.
+Well, you guessed it, Dane County and "Mad-Town" are a little different in that they require landlords to provide a rejected applicant with an explanation for denying them rental -- and the explanation must be in writing.
 So if you own or manage rental property in either of these liberal bastions, I would suggest that you spend some time reviewing the Dane County ordinances and the city of Madison ordinances . .. . then reconsider owning rental property in these areas : )

-There is one specific context in which all landlords MUST provide an applicant with a written document -- not a written explanation for why they were denied -- but a written document referred to as an "adverse action letter."
+There is one specific context in which all landlords MUST provide an applicant with a written document—not a written explanation for why they were denied—but a written document referred to as an "adverse action letter."

 If a landlord rejects a rental applicant because of something obtained from the applicant's credit report, the federal Fair Credit Reporting Act requires that the landlord send the applicant an "adverse action notice" advising them that they have been denied rental in part due to information obtained from their credit report.